Time to retire?

 The State Pension can also be delayed (called deferral) past your qualifying State Pension age, which will also provide a higher amount when you do take it.

-When can I access the money in my pension pot?
+When can you access the money in your pension pot?

 When planning for your future, it's important to know when you can access the money in your pension pot.